vegardgs-ksat/blog/posts/tired_of_rest.md

 # Tired of REST

-Ever felt uncomfortable when deciding which combination of HTTP method, path segments, path parameters to mount a new endpoint behind?
+Ever felt uncomfortable when deciding which combination of HTTP method, path segments, and path parameters to mount a new endpoint behind?
 The current climate when consulting the internet is to assimilate everything into REST - whatever that actually means.
 When reading up on the online resources regarding REST, one will encounter some very strong connotations about _URI_ structure, as well as placing significant purpose behind each HTTP method.
 This heavily impacts the design